Qihao Weng

-Qihao Weng (born June 1964 in Fuzhou, China) is a Chinese-American geographer, urban, environmental sustainability and remote sensing scientist.
-He is a Chair Professor at the Hong Kong Polytechnic University since July 2021, and was the Director of the Center for Urban and Environmental Change (since July 2004) and a professor of geography in the Department of Earth and Environmental Systems at the Indiana State University.
+Qihao Weng (born June 1964) is an American geographer, urban, environmental sustainability, and remote sensing scientist.
+He is a Chair Professor at the Hong Kong Polytechnic University since July 2021.
+Weng was the Director of the Center for Urban and Environmental Change (since July 2004) and a professor of geography in the Department of Earth and Environmental Systems at the Indiana State University, and became a Professor Emeritus in 2024.

-Weng is currently the Lead of the Group on Earth Observations’ (GEO) Global Urban Observation and Information Initiative.
+Weng is currently the Lead of the Group on Earth Observations' (GEO) Global Urban Observation and Information Initiative.
 He is also an editor-in-chief of ISPRS Journal of Photogrammetry and Remote Sensing, the official peer-reviewed publication of the International Society for Photogrammetry and Remote Sensing.
 Additionally, he serves as the book series editor of Taylor & Francis Series in Remote Sensing Applications and Taylor & Francis Series in Imaging Science.

 Weng is an elected foreign member of Academia Europaea (The Academy of Europe), a fellow of the American Association for the Advancement of Science, the Institute of Electrical and Electronics Engineers, the American Association of Geographers, the American Society for Photogrammetry and Remote Sensing, and the Asia-Pacific Artificial Intelligence Association.

 Early life and education

 Weng grew up in Fuzhou, a city in the southeastern coast of China.
 He received his undergraduate education in Geography from Minjiang University in 1984.
 After working as a middle school teacher for three years, he went to Guangzhou, studied and received a master's degree from South China Normal University in Physical Geography in 1990.
-In 1993, he came to the United States, obtained another master's degree from the University of Arizona in Geography in 1996, and finally a PhD in Geography from the University of Georgia in 1999.
-His dissertation focuses on the environmental impacts of land use and land cover change under the influence of rapid industrialization and urbanization.
-By using the Pearl River Delta of southern China as an example, his research examines the impacts of China's economic reform policy (since the late 1970s) on environmental and ecological processes.
+In 1993, he came to the United States, obtained another master's degree from the University of Arizona in Geography in 1996, and finally, a PhD in Geography from the University of Georgia in 1999.
+His dissertation focused on the environmental impacts of land use and land cover change under the influence of rapid industrialization and urbanization.
+By using the Pearl River Delta of southern China as an example, his research examined the impacts of China's economic reform policy (since the late 1970s) on environmental and ecological processes.
 He approached this problem through an integrated approach of remote sensing, GIS, and spatial environmental modeling by utilizing satellite images, existing maps, statistics, and field survey data.